alketm/fsi406/README.md

 In this session we will use the Deutsche Boerse Xetra dataset, at https://github.com/Deutsche-Boerse/dbg-pds, to demonstrate the capabilities of Kinesis, Glue, & Athena.

+## Create Cloud9 Environment

+1 - Go to the Cloud9 service

+2 - Create environment - name it FSI406-${user} - click Next

+3 - Select: Create a new instance for environment (EC2), choose a t2.micro instance type, platform Amazon Linux

+4 - Leave the rest at default and click 'Next step'

+5 - Review and click 'Create environment'

+6 - Wait until environment is ready.

+7 - Click on the green '+' icon and select 'New Terminal'

 ## Retrieve DB Xetra Dataset

 1 - We will first create a bucket to store a subset of the DB Xetra dataset: